-For purposes of substantive due process, the first question is whether the right to clone counts as a fundamental one, with which the government can interfere only to protect a "compelling" interest.
-If there is no fundamental right, the government is required merely to show a "rational basis" for its action, a much easier burden to meet.4
+For purposes of substantive due process, the first question is whether the right to clone counts as a fundamental right, one with which the government can interfere only to protect a "compelling" interest.
+If there is no fundamental right, the government is required merely to show a "rational basis" for its action, a much easier burden to meet.
+I begin with the use of cloning technology for purposes of reproduction.

-A Puzzling Pattern
+A. A Puzzling Pattern

 This is not the simplest question to answer.
-The Supreme Court has not-to say the least-given clear criteria for deciding when a right qualifies for special constitutional protection.
+The reason is that that the Court has not-to say the least-given clear criteria for deciding when a right qualifies for special constitutional protection.
 The cases leave a great deal of ambiguity and the doctrine lacks much coherence.5 There are two common ways of reading the cases.
 One reading is that the Court has issued a firm "this far, and no more" and is unwilling to recognize additional fundamental rights unless they find specific and extremely strong recognition in Anglo-American traditions.
-Chief Justice Rehnquist appeared to accept this argument for a majority of the Supreme Court in Washington v.
-Glucksberg.6 This approach most certainly would not see cloning as a presumptively protected right.
-The other reading is that the cases should be taken to establish a presumptive right to noninterference with decisions that are highly personal and intimate, at least if those decisions involve choices about sexuality and reproduction.
-This approach might well require strong government justification for any interference with an individual decision to clone.
+This is the argument that Chief Justice Rehnquist appeared to accept for a majority of the Supreme Court in Washington v.
+Glucksberg.6 Of course this approach would not treat cloning as a presumptively protected right.
+The other reading is that the cases should be taken to establish a presumptive right to noninterference with decisions that are "highly personal and intimate," at least if those decisions involve choices about sexuality and reproduction.
+This approach might well require strong government justification of any interference with an individual decision to clone.
 I explore the two approaches in sequence.